Designers making headlines out of old news

 (CNN)Quazi Design is small and green, yet empowering and elegant.
 Its mission is two-fold, aiming to fight the stereotype that recycled means ugly and help women in Africa's last absolute monarchy be independent.

 It all started in 2009, with a Swaziland local magazine distributor called Flotsam who wanted to put all their wasted paper to use.
-They teamed up with British eco-designer Doron Shaltiel and hired 14 women to create handmade jewelery and home design objects out of magazine pages.
+They teamed up with British eco-designer Doron Shaltiel and hired 14 women to create handmade jewelry and home design objects out of magazine pages.
 Quazi Design objects are now available internationally and sell in Europe, the US and Australia.

 The female artisans choose the color palette and pages that suit their design, only resorting to paint when opting for gold.
 They stitch the paper-made beads with fabric from local markets.